malishav/OSCOAP/draft-selander-ace-object-security.md

 In scenarios with intermediary nodes such as proxies or brokers, transport layer security such as DTLS only protects data hop-by-hop.
 As a consequence the intermediary nodes can read and modify information.
 The trust model where all intermediate nodes are considered trustworthy is problematic, not only from a privacy perspective, but also from a security perspective, as the intermediaries are free to delete resources on sensors and falsify commands to actuators (such as "unlock door", "start fire alarm", "raise bridge").
 Even in the rare cases, where all the owners of the intermediary nodes are fully trusted, attacks and data breaches make such an architecture brittle.

 DTLS protects hop-by-hop the entire CoAP message, including header, options, and payload.
 OSCOAP protects end-to-end the payload, and all information in the options and header, that is not required for forwarding (see {{coap-headers-and-options}}).
-DTLS and OSCOAP can be combined.
+DTLS and OSCOAP can be combined, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.

 The CoAP message layer, however, cannot be protected end-to-end through intermediary devices since the parameters Type and Message ID, as well as Token and Token Length may be changed by a proxy.
 Moreover, messages that are not possible to verify should for security reasons not always be acknowledged but in some cases be silently dropped.
 This would not comply with CoAP message layer, but does not have an impact on the application layer security solution, since message layer is excluded from that.

-The use of COSE to protected CoAP messages as specified in this document requires an established security context.
+The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{sec-context-est-section}} is based on a common keying material and key derivation function in client and server.
 EDHOC {{I-D.selander-ace-cose-ecdhe}} describes an augmented Diffie-Hellman key exchange to produce forward secret keying material and agree on crypto algorithms necessary for OSCOAP, authenticated with pre-established credentials.
 These pre-established credentials may, in turn, be provisioned using a trusted third party such as described in the OAuth-based ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-ocsoap-profile}}.

 For symmetric encryption it is required to have a unique IV for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
 The static IVs (Sender IV and Receiver IV) SHOULD be established between sender and receiver before the message is sent, for example using the method in {{I-D.selander-ace-cose-ecdhe}}, to avoid the overhead of sending it in each message.